pkusensei/MinskFork/README.md

     - `std::vector` stands in place for `IEnumerable` mostly.
     - An array of helper functions for `enum class`es etc.
     - Static class seems ungrounded in C++.

+- CMake + Visual Studio + Ninja + MSBuild + ...

+    Ok this is more of a rant.
+C++ (meta)build systems are nefariously horrible compared to .NET Core CLI ( and of course [Cargo](https://github.com/rust-lang/cargo/) ).
+After trying CMake on and off for quite some time this is the first step to hop on the wagon ( so that clang is back now hooray! ).
+As of now both Visual Studio build files (MSBuild) and CMake files co-exist.
+The former remain necessary for tests to work until some other test framework gets in the fold.